VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Likely Planets and Not Validated Candidates

 \section{Likely Planets and Not Validated Candidates}

-In Table \ref{tab:FPPs}, we listed Likely Planets as well as Not Validated candidates.
-We considered targets Likely planet for which one of the FPP calculators produced a planet-like signal and another produced a likely planet-like signal. (in the case of TRICERATOPS, the target is a likely planet if FPP is FPP < 0.5 and NFPP < 10$^{-03}$ \citep{giacalone2020triceratops}).
-We identified three such targets that can be followed up further to establish their planetary nature.
-These targets are, \begin{itemize} \item
+In Table \ref{tab:FPPs}, we have listed the Likely Planets along with the Not Validated candidates.
+In the case of \texttt{TRICERATOPS}, the target would be classified as a "likely planet" if FPP is $<$ 0.5 and NFPP is $<$ 10$^{-03}$ and "Likely False Positive" if NFPP $>$ 10$^{-03}$ \citep{2021AJ....161...24G}.
+We have identified five likely planet targets that can be further followed up to establish their planetary nature.
+These targets are TOI-323, TOI-1180, TOI-2200, TOI-2408 and TOI-3913.
+And the targets remain unvalidated due to not passing the \texttt{TRICERATOPS} threshold are, TOI-493, TOI 815 (Noisy signal with 1 \% False Alarm Probability), TOI 1179 (\texttt{TRICERATOPS} has detected blended eclipsing binary), TOI 1732 (FPP for sector 47 passed the validation threshold but sector 20 showing FPP above the threshold), TOI-3568, TOI-3896, TOI-4090 and TOI-5584.